NumEconCopenhagen/projects-2019-alexander-helene/dataproject/README.md

 # Dataproject

-Should contain a short introduction to your project, and show how to produce your results.
+Should contain a short introduction to your project, and show how to produce your results:

+This project aims to describe the relationship between income per capita and energy use per capita in South american countries.